recepmay/WeatherApp/README.md

+# Wheather App Project

-Project has been completed in under about 4 hours in total.
+This project has been completed under about 4 hours in total as requested.

-The WeatherApp contains two screens:

-• Loading screen
-• Weather info screen
+## Tech Stack

+* React 16.9.0
+* Node.js 14.17.3
+* Redux 4.0.1

+## Running the application

+* npm install
+* npm start

+## Further Notes

+* Loading spinner is shown when fetching the weather information.
+* Weather cards can be selected to see detailed weather forecast by day.
-Project has been created using React.js and state management tool Redux.
+* Project has been created using React.js and state management tool Redux.

-Material UI elements has been used for drawing cards, buttons, etc.
+* Material UI elements has been used for drawing cards, buttons, etc.

-react-items-carousel has been used for carousel card design of the project since it has many features.
-It also lets users to customize the components according to their needs and has many properties to play around.
+* react-items-carousel has been used for carousel card design of the project.

-react-google-charts has been used for drawing the bar charts.
-It also has user friendly components and they are being modified easily.
+* react-google-charts has been used for drawing the bar charts.

-Project can be run:

-• npm install
-• npm start

-Note:

-node 14.17.3

-node-sass 4.14.0

-gulp-sass ^5.0.0